danbev/learning-ai/notes/llm.md

 #### Frequency penalty
-This is a hyperparameter that is simlar to the repetition penalty but instead controls the likelihood of generating tokens that are inherently frequent in the language model's training data, whereas repetition penalty is about the the tokens in the generated text.
+This is a hyperparameter that is simlar to the repetition penalty but instead controls the likelihood of generating tokens that are inherently frequent in the language model's training data, whereas repetition penalty is about the tokens in the generated text.

 The following is applied to each token in the vocabulary:
 ```